The Holocaust in Belgium: Political collaboration

-Some assistance was provided to the German authorities in the persecution of Belgian Jews by members of collaborationist political groups, either out of overt anti-Semitic sentiment or the desire to demonstrate their loyalty to the German authorities.
-The deportations were encouraged by the VNV and the Algemeene-SS Vlaanderen in Flanders and both, like Rex, published anti-Semitic articles in their party newspapers.
+Some assistance was provided to the German authorities in the persecution of Belgian Jews by members of collaborationist political groups, either out of overt antisemitic sentiment or the desire to demonstrate their loyalty to the German authorities.
+The deportations were encouraged by the VNV and the Algemeene-SS Vlaanderen in Flanders and both, like Rex, published antisemitic articles in their party newspapers.

-An association known as Défense du Peuple/Volksverwering ("The People's Defence") was specially formed to bring together Belgian anti-Semites and to assist in the deportations.
+An association known as Défense du Peuple/Volksverwering ("The People's Defence") was specially formed to bring together Belgian antisemites and to assist in the deportations.
 During the early stages of the occupation, they campaigned for harsher anti-Jewish laws.

 Administrative collaboration

 The German occupation authorities made use of the surviving infrastructure of the pre-war state including the Belgian civil service, police and Gendarmerie.
 These were officially forbidden by their superiors to assist the German authorities in anything other than routine maintenance of law and order.
 However, there were numerous incidents in which individual policemen or local sections assisted in the German arrest of Jews in breach of their orders.
 In Antwerp, the Belgian authorities facilitated the conscription of Jews for forced labour in France in 1941 and aided in the rounding up of Jews in August 1942 after the SiPo-SD threatened to imprison local officials in Fort Breendonk.
 Outside Antwerp, the Germans used coercion to force the Belgian police to intervene, and in Brussels at least three police officers disobeyed orders and helped arrest Jews.
 The historian Insa Meinen argued that around a fifth of the Jews arrested in Belgium were rounded up by the Belgian policemen.
 Nevertheless, the general refusal of the Belgian police to assist in the Holocaust has been cited as a reason for the comparatively high survival rate of Belgian Jews during the Holocaust.